Thermal dilepton production in collisional hot QCD medium in the presence of chromo-turbulent fields: Introduction

 The static dilepton production rate from $q\bar{q}$ annihilation in the presence of these corrections is obtained from the relativistic kinetic theory.
+The dilepton rate is calculated by incorporating the QCD medium interaction effects in the cross-section.
 The total dilepton yield depends on the temperature profile of the expanding QGP.
 This is obtained from hydrodynamic modelling by providing appropriate initial conditions and realistic equation of state (EoS).
 It is crucial to note that the role of EoS is important in analyzing the signals from QGP, such as thermal photons~\cite{Bhatt:2010} and dileptons~\cite{Bhatt:2011kx}.
 Here, we employ an effective fugacity quasi-particle model (EQPM)~\cite{Chandra:2011en,Chandra:2007ca} to incorporate the realistic EoS effects in the analysis.
-This model describes the equilibrium distribution functions in terms of the effective gluon-fugacity, $z_g$, and effective quark-fugacity, $z_q$.
-The fugacities $z_{g, q}$ encode all the interaction effects of the hot QCD medium and is determined using realistic (2+1) flavor lattice QCD EoS.
-This quasi-particle approach is successful in studying several other non-equilibrium effects of the QGP medium such as the dilepton production~\cite{Chandra:2015rdz}, momentum anisotropy~\cite{Chandra:2015gma,Kumar:2017bja,Jamal:2018mog} and transport properties of the QGP medium~\cite{Mitra:2017sjo,Kurian:2018qwb}.
-Note that there are other quasiparticle models with temperature-dependent effective mass~\cite{Bannur:2006js,effmass1,effmass_glu}, NJL and PNJL models~\cite{Dumitru} and effective description with Gribov-Zwanziger quantization~\cite{Su:2014rma,zwig, Bandyopadhyay:2015wua}.
 In the current analysis, the near-equilibrium distribution functions are obtained as the modification over these distributions induced by anomalous and collisional processes within an effective transport approach closely following Refs.~\cite{Asakawa:2006jn,Chandra:2008hi}.
 The distribution functions thus obtained have been employed to study thermal dilepton spectra.

 The paper is organized as follows.
-Section II is devoted to the modelling of non-equilibrium phase-space momentum distribution function while incorporating the effects of collisional processes, and anomalous transport in the QGP medium is described.
+Section II is devoted to the estimation of non-equilibrium phase-space momentum distribution function while incorporating the effects of collisional processes, and anomalous transport in the QGP medium is described.
 In Section III, the thermal dilepton production rates are computed in the presence of collisional processes along with the turbulent fields.
 Section IV deals with dilepton yields for an expanding QGP in heavy-ion collisions.
 The results and followed discussions are presented in section V, and finally, we conclude the analysis with an outlook in section VI.